imusong/Economic-Policiy-Spider/README.md

 # Economic-Policiy-Spider
-Spider for policies about economy
+Spider for policies about economy.